nrs02004/Jiujitsu-ELO/README.md

 # Jiujitsu-ELO

-I want to know who the top jiujitsu competitor of all time (as of 2016) was!
+I want to know who the top jiujitsu competitor of all time is (as of 2016)!
 In addition, I want to identify a list of the top 20 competitors (who wouldn't want to do this?).

-Toward that end, I used data on

-In this project, I...
-1) Develop R code for fitting a penalized conditional logistic regression model
-2) Apply this model to Brazilian Jiujitsu (BJJ) competition data (through 2016) to identify rankings for competitors
+Toward that end, I used a dataset that contained $\sim 9000$ matches between a total of $\sim 2400$ unique competitors.
+I fit a bespoke penalized conditional logistic regression model to this data to obtain an "ELO" rating for each competitor, giving a ranking of all competitors in the dataset.

 The algorithm for fitting the penalized conditional logistic regression model maximizes the penalized log-likelihood (a ridge penalty is included).
 This maximization is done via gradient ascent.
 The code includes components written in R and C++